Diverse Text-to-Image Generation via Contrastive Noise Optimization: Proposed Method

 \section{Proposed Method}

-\subsection{Optimizing initial noise with contrastive loss between Tweedies}
+\subsection{Optimizing Initial Noise with Contrastive Loss between Tweedies}

-While text-to-image diffusion models generate high-quality images for a given prompt $c$, the standard approach of sampling a random initial noise $\mathbf{z}_T$ often yields outputs that collapse into similar modes.
-This tendency is a primary obstacle to achieving a diverse set of generations.
-To address this issue, we propose a novel approach that enhances diversity by optimizing the initial noise $\mathbf{z}_T$ itself, prior to commencing the standard DDIM sampling process.
-This procedure is detailed in \textbf{Algorithm \ref{alg:my_algorithm_clean_notation}} in Appendix \ref{appendix:algorithm}.
+{A core challenge in text-to-image diffusion models is that independently sampled initial noises $\mathbf{z}_T$ often lead to generations that collapse into similar modes, even under varied stochasticity.
+Rather than intervening during the denoising trajectory as in prior diversity methods, we enhance diversity at its fundamental source by \emph{optimizing the initial noises themselves} before sampling begins.
+Our approach, which we call Contrastive Noise Optimization (CNO), refines a batch of initial noises using a contrastive objective applied in the Tweedie denoised prediction space, enabling the noises to be semantically well-separated while remaining faithful to their original distribution.
+The full procedure is provided in Algorithm~\ref{alg:my_algorithm_clean_notation} in Section~\ref{appendix:algorithm}.}

 The algorithm proceeds as follows.
-First, we sample a batch of initial latent codes $\mathcal{B} = \{\mathbf{z}^{i}_{T}\}_{i=1}^B$ from a standard Gaussian distribution $\mathcal{N}(0, \mathbf{I})$.
-Immediately after, we compute the initial target latents, $\{\mathbf{z}^i_{0|T}\}^B_{i=1}$, by applying the denoising estimator defined in Equation~\eqref{eq:denoising_estimator_ddpm} to this initial noise at timestep $T$.
-Each resulting $\mathbf{z}^i_{0|T}$ is therefore the model's one-step prediction of the clean latent $\mathbf{z}_0$ from the noise $\mathbf{z}^{i}_T$.
+First, we sample a batch of initial latent codes ${\mathbf{Z}_T} = \{\mathbf{z}^{i}_{T}\}_{i=1}^B$ from a standard Gaussian distribution $\mathcal{N}(0, \mathbf{I})$. {Hereafter, we denote the denoised estimate from Equation~\eqref{eq:denoising_estimator_ddpm} as $\hat{\mathbf{z}}_{0|t}$}.
+Using this, we compute the initial target latents, {$\{\hat{\mathbf{z}}^i_{0|T}\}^B_{i=1}$}, by applying the denoising estimator defined in Equation~\eqref{eq:denoising_estimator_ddpm} to this initial noise at timestep $T$.
+Each resulting {$\hat{\mathbf{z}}^i_{0|T}$} is therefore the model's one-step prediction of the clean latent $\mathbf{z}_0$ from the noise $\mathbf{z}^{i}_T$.
 These pre-computed latents then serve as fixed anchors, each defining a unique identity for its respective sample throughout the optimization.